-How the Get The Gat Challenge was created
+How the 'Get The Gat' challenge was created

 The Get The Gat Challenge has taken over social media.

 "I always try to put out the best type of content.
-I don't want to put out just anything so I put out something that everyone is going to remember," said Taylor.
+I don't want to put out just anything so I put out something that everyone is going to remember," Taylor said.

-After many of his friends on the LSU football team saw some of Taylor's other dancing videos on social media, thy asked to be part of their own.
+After many of his friends on the LSU football team saw some of Taylor's other dancing videos on social media, they asked to be part of their own.

 The Get The Gat Challenge videos have gotten millions of views and have sparked people around social media to do their own.

-The song has created it's own meaning for everyone.
+The song has created its own meaning for everyone.

 "I'm not promoting gun violence or anything.
 It's just a dance.
 I want people to have fun.
 The team is unstoppable so what can you do to stop us?
-You have to get the gat," said Taylor.
+You have to get the gat," Taylor said.

 Watch the full story above and follow the reporter of this story Reggie Chatman on social media: